 - Name.
 If you have voice acting (which you probably shouldn't, see below), you may have to invent a gender-neutral moniker to refer to the character in spoken dialogue.

 - Gender.
 It's up to you whether you make it purely aesthetic or affecting the gameplay.

 - Race (if non-human sentient species inhabit your setting at all).
 Consider the racial benefits/disadvantages of each playable species during the World Building stage (see below).

 - Appearance.
-If your engine doesn't support facial customization, the player should a least be able to select a character portrait from an avatar gallery, import a picture from their hard drive, or customize the character's color scheme.
+If your engine doesn't support facial customization, the players should a least be able to select a Character Portrait from an avatar gallery, import a picture from their hard drive, or customize the character's color scheme.

 - Class (optional).
 More on this below.